Some people say you should write what you know. Those people generally aren’t writers, ’cause what most people know is not worth writing about.

 That, apparently, was one Warner suit’s reaction to the track, which became the band’s best-known song.
 For the record, Perry Farrell said he doesn’t expect people to do anything he does.

 “I didn’t get into this to make sermons or set up structures for others to live by.
 My intent has nothing to do with teaching.
 It’s to amuse myself on this completely boring planet.”

 Not all crimes go unpunished – but not all are committed by presidents and prime ministers in charge of the world’s most powerful militaries.

 No one but King Monkey could get away with rhyming ‘Texas’ with ‘Lexus’ – with a straight face at least.

-Porbably the creepiest song you’ll ever hear that has close to 3 million plays on YouTube.
+Porbably the creepiest song you’ll ever hear that has 4 million plays on YouTube.